draios/sysdig-cloud-scripts/k8s_audit_config/README.md

 ## Restart the API Server to enable Audit Logging

-A script [enable-k8s-audit.sh](./enable-k8s-audit.sh) performs the necessary steps of enabling audit log support for the apiserver, including copying the audit policy/webhook files to the apiserver machine, modifying the apiserver command line to add `--audit-log-path`, `--audit-policy-file`, etc. arguments, etc. (For minikube, ideally you'd be able to pass all these options directly on the `minikube start` command line, but manual patching is necessary.
-See [this issue](https://github.com/kubernetes/minikube/issues/2741) for more details.)
+A script [enable-k8s-audit.sh](./enable-k8s-audit.sh) performs the necessary steps of enabling audit log support for the apiserver, including copying the audit policy/webhook files to the apiserver machine, modifying the apiserver command line to add `--audit-log-path`, `--audit-policy-file`, etc. arguments, etc. This will result in the API Server restarting, as any change to kube-apiserver.yaml triggers a restart.

+For minikube, ideally you'd be able to pass options like `--audit-log-path`, etc. directly on the `minikube start` command line, but manual patching is necessary.
+See [this issue](https://github.com/kubernetes/minikube/issues/2741) for more details.

 It is run as `bash ./enable-k8s-audit.sh <variant>`. `<variant>` can be one of the following: